Sheikhupura

-The old name of Sheikhupura was “Virkgarh” due to large number of Virk Jats settled in the area.
-The Virks are still strong in this area both politically and economically.
-There are around 132 villages in this area which belong to the Virks.

 Etymology

-The region around Sheikhupura was previous known as Virk Garh, or "Virk Fort", in reference to the Jat tribe that inhabited the area.
+The region around Sheikhupura was previously known as Village Sheikhupura, or "Pind Sheikhupura", in reference of the Kachari, Nabi-pura and Behari colony & Jahangir-pura is Qila and old city that inhabited the area.
+In Singh Kingdom Raja Ranjeet Singh, Sheikhupura city is part of Gujranwala Dist.
+In Akbar's Kingdom, Sheikhupura city was a part of Forest Near Lahore city.

 The city, founded in 1607, was named by Mughal Emperor Jehangir himself - the city's first name is recorded in the Emperor's autobiography, the Tuzk-e-Jahangiri, in which he refers to the town as Jehangir pura.
 The city then came to be known by its current name, which derives from Jehangir's nickname Shekhu that was given to him by his mother, wife of Akbar the Great.

 History

 Mughal

 Mughal Emperor Jahangir laid the foundations of Sheikhupura in 1607 near the older town of Jandiala Sher Khan, an important provincial town during the early to middle Mughal era.
 He also erected the nearby Hiran Minar, Sheikhpura's most renowned site, between 1607 and 1620 as a monument to his beloved pet deer, Mansiraj, at a time when the area served as a royal hunting ground for the Mughal Emperor.
 Jehangir laid the foundation of the Sheikhupura Fort in 1607, which is situated in the city's centre.